dentarg/auth0-blog/_posts/2017-04-27-interaction-based-auth-for-alexa-with-auth0.markdown

 ---
 layout: post
-title: "Interaction Based Authentication for Alexa Skills with Auth0"
+title: "Interaction-Based Authentication for Alexa Skills with Auth0"
-description: "Learn how to easily add interaction based authentication for your Alexa skills with Auth0."
+description: "Learn how to easily add interaction-based authentication for your Alexa skills with Auth0."
 date: 2017-04-27 8:30
 category: Security, Frameworks, Technical Guide, Webtask
 author: